Renovation designs revealed for 81 Speedway

 J.R.
 Sartain is one of the new owners of the 65-year-old track and plans to make improvements over the next three to five years.

-In the first year, the goal is to add new stadium seating, replace all the restrooms,upgrade concession stands and the ticket office, and of course make improvements to the track.
+In the first year, the goal is to add new stadium seating, replace all the restrooms, upgrade concession stands, the ticket office, and of course make improvements to the track.

 “We want to get those up to par so the environments better for all the fans that come out,” said Sartain.